 What causes ceiling cracks?

 The most common reason for ceiling cracks is moisture.
 It is recommended to find the source of the moisture and eliminate the problem.
 Moisture often is the result of improper water drainage.
 Perhaps, the gutter system is clogged, or the roof is leaking for some reason.
 This moisture, change in temperature, and airflow change can cause cracks.
 Either way, Epp can help!

 If you notice ceiling cracks, contact a professional to come and inspect your home and see if the cracks are due to foundation problems.
 Epp offers free estimates.
 Ensure you get the repair done as soon as the issue is noticed.
-The sooner you get your foundation repair completed, the least amount of structural damage will occur throughout your home.
+The sooner you complete your foundation repair, the least structural damage will occur throughout your home.